PIYUSH-01/100DaysOfCode/README.md

 ![100 DAYS OF CODE BANNER](/PHOTO/banner.png)

-100 Days of Code is a challenge/community, where you publicly commit to code for the next 100 days.
+[100 Days of Code](https://www.100daysofcode.com/) is a challenge/community, where you publicly commit to code for the next 100 days.

-## <h2> Pre-requisites
+## Pre-requisites
 - Eager to learn and want to build a presence on GitHub.
 - Have at least 30 mins to devote to this challenge for the next 100 days.